bnb-chain/token-bind-tool/README.md

 --contract-decimals {bep20 contract decimals} --from {bep2TokenIssuerKeyName} --chain-id $chainId --contract-address {bep20 contract address} \
 --node {bc noe url}
 ```

+Here `{peggy amount}` is the number of tokens that circulating on BSC.
+The owner of this BEP2 token must hold
+more than `{peggy amount}` tokens for it will be locked on the BC side.
+Meanwhile, the owner of the BEP20 token must hold
+more than `{total supply} - {peggy amount}` tokens on the BSC side.

 Example command: